Spatial Econometrics: Methods and Models for Analyzing Spatial Data

 What is spatial data?

-Spatial data is data that have a specific location or area associated with them.
+Spatial data is data that has a specific location or area associated with them.

 What is spatial dependence?